1jour1vin

 Manuals

-Direct pneumatic pressing, spontaneous fermentation without the addition of enzymes, from 1 to 4 months
+Direct pneumatic pressing, spontaneous fermentation without the addition of enzymes, 1 to 4 months

 Livestock farming

-On lees, in century-old oak casks or stainless steel vats
+Aged on the lees in century-old oak barrels or stainless steel tanks

 Alcohol content